-The audited financial statements of the Company for the year ended March 31, 2021 will be placed before you at the Meeting.
-A copy of these financial statements, together with the auditor's report thereon, and management's discussion and analysis, were mailed to those shareholders who indicated that they wished to receive same in response to the Company's annual and interim financial statement request inquiry mailed to shareholders in connection with the Company's last annual general meeting held on November 10, 2020.
+The audited financial statements of the Company for the year ended March 31, 2018 will be placed before you at the Meeting.
+A copy of these financial statements, together with the auditor's report thereon, and management's discussion and analysis, were mailed to those shareholders who returned the request for annual and interim financial statement return card mailed to shareholders in connection with the Company's last annual general meeting held on December 13, 2017 and indicated to the Company that they wished to receive same.
 These financial statements and MD&A are also available for review under the Company's profile on SEDAR at www.sedar.com.
 See Part 8 "OTHER INFORMATION - Additional Information" below.